paulranum11/SPLiT-Seq_demultiplexing/README.md

 # SPLiT-Seq_demultiplexing
 An unofficial demultiplexing strategy for SPLiT-seq RNA-Seq data.
-This approach DOES NOT conform to the exact specifications reported in the SPLiT-Seq paper.
-It will produce one .fastq file per individual cell sample as defined by their unique barcode configuration.
+This tool was created to provide an open source, portable solution for demultiplexing SPLiT-Seq RNA-Seq datasets.
+It produces one .fastq file per individual cell sample as defined by their unique barcode configuration.

 # System requirements
 This script has been tested on a linux cluster running Linux CentOS 3.10.0-514.2.2.e17.x86_64 and on a MacBook Pro running macOS High Sierra v10.13.6.